500px/legacy-api-documentation/endpoints/photo/POST_photos.md

 - **name** — Title of the photo
 - **description** — Description for the photo
 - **category** — A numerical ID for the **[Category][]** of the photo
+- **auto_activate** - Set this to 'true' if the photo should be automatically marked as active as soon as it's uploaded.
+It this parmeter is not included, the photo will not be automatically marked as active after upload.

 Technical details of the photo: (this information may be overridden when the file is uploaded and parsed for EXIF and IPTC tags)